 Boyer, Mosel honored by NSWCA Plainview Wrestling coaches and teammates gathered to celebrate the induction of Dean Boyer into the Nebraska Scholastic Wrestling Coaches Hall of Fame, and also to cheer on teammate Keagan Mosel as a competitor in the All-Star Red-Blue duals held in Grand Island.
 Members attended a banquet, and wrestlers helped with a service project as well.

 200-plus attend 15th Hotrod car show The Highway 20 Hotrod Association brought more than 200 registrants and vehicles for last weekend's festivities, car show, and the FFA vendor show in downtown Plainview.
 To read who received awards, pick up the latest edition of the Plainview News.

 Run, bike, swim... for fun!
 The Plainview Public Library Foundation and Plainview Pool Board’s annual triathalon was well attended during the Klown Festival with numerous participants swimming, running and biking in the event.
 Adult team winners were: Keagan Mosel, Jordan Mosel and Kyler Mosel, first-place, with a time of 20:41; and second-place went to Katherine and Kirk Brozek and Ella White with a time of 21:57.

-Anderson has chance to throw at Nationals Jordyn Anderson, daughter of Deon and Christy Anderson of Plainview, won a Nationals competition berth three weeks ago in the qualifying rounds for the shot put event for Concordia University.
-Pick up the latest edition of the Plainview News to read the full story.
+Anderson awarded All American in shot put Jordyn Anderson, daughter of Deon and Christy Anderson of Plainview, marked her name into the history books at Concordia University at the end of May, with a throw in the shot put that awarded her an All-American placement.
+Pick up the latest edition of the Plainview News for the full story.